If you’re here, you either suspect, or you’ve just found out that, you’re expecting twins.

 Having twins is surprisingly different than having a singleton baby.
 After all, you’ve got to remember that we’re only really built for having one baby at a time.
 It’s really a marvel that we can actually have twins at all!

-The first thing that you need to know, is that almost all twins are born premature.
-Full term on twins is generally around the 36th and 37th week because of the greater risks that twin pregnancies have.
+The first thing that you need to know, is that almost all twins are born prematurely.
+Full-term twin pregnancy is generally around the 36th and 37th week because of the greater risks that twin pregnancies have.

 Second, because you’re carrying two babies, as well as being born premature, there’s a good chance that they’re going to be born slightly smaller and lighter than single babies.
 But the good news is that in the vast majority of circumstances, this causes absolutely no problems.

 (That’s not to say that there aren’t possible complications and issues that can arise, but we’ll get into them later.)

 Lastly, and unfortunately, is possible complications.
 The reality of twin births is that there is a lot more that can go wrong, and that certain types can have significant problems that can cause issues during your pregnancy.

-Your doctor should tell you anything you need to know specific to your pregnancy, so if he doesn’t mention any extra risks, it’s best not to worry.
+Your doctor should tell you anything you need to know specific to your pregnancy, so if he or she doesn’t mention any extra risks, it’s best not to worry.
 More stress is the last thing you need right now.

 Even if you’ve been pregnant before, this is a whole new experience.
 It’s a lot more intense than a normal pregnancy.
 There’s a whole lot more going on, both for you and for everyone around you, and there’s a lot more to consider.

 Whilst not all women will experience morning sickness and nausea, being pregnant with twins tends to make morning sickness much more debilitating, and women who have never suffered from morning sickness before find it knocking them down a peg.